- Search The Registry

-Saint-Georges produced 14 violin concertos and 9 symphonies between 1773 and 1785.
-He wrote 2 solo violins, 2 symphonies, 3 sonatas for violin and harpsichord, and 18 string quartets divided into 3 collections of 6 quartets in each.
+Saint-Georges produced 14 violin concertos and nine symphonies between 1773 and 1785.
+He wrote two solo violins, two symphonies, three sonatas for violin and harpsichord, and 18 string quartets divided into three collections of 6 quartets.
 Saint-Georges also composed several operas for the Comedie-Italienne, beginning in 1777.

 Saint-Georges lived alone in a small apartment in Paris during the final two years of his life.
 He died of gangrene in a leg wound on June 12, 1799.